Midsomer Murders History Header Roman Vineyards

 Here’s how the animosity between the Tylers and the Carnarvons, who run the vineyard, originated.
 The latter are unaware of the situation, and the Tylers are outraged that the Carnarvons, despite being perceived as guilty, have shown themselves to be innocent.

-In recent years, Elspeth Rice’s web of lies has taken on a life of its own and has become more complex.
+In recent years, Elspeth Rice’s web of lies has taken on a life of its own and become more complex.
 Elspeth Rice confidently stirs the pot, ensuring that what lies beneath the surface – or rather, in the lake – remains hidden.
-The water level may decrease slightly, but there is no cause for concern.
-Although the winery uses lake water, the extent of their use is not harmful to the vegetation.

 Big vineyards in Great Britain?
 Absolutely.